nirjan-dev/evergreen-plants-site/PRD.md

 #### 5.4 Tech stack
 - Nuxt 4 for fullstack framework using node.js 24 (with typescript)
 - Vue.js 3 frontend framework
-- Nuxt UI as the UI framework and TailwindCSS for styling
+- Nuxt UI 4 as the UI framework and TailwindCSS 4 for styling
-- Nuxt Content with Nuxt Studio (alpha) for content management
+- Pocketbase for content management
-- Key Nuxt modules used: nuxt content, nuxt eslint, nuxt hints, nuxt scripts, nuxt test-utils, nuxt image and nuxt vue
+- Key Nuxt modules used: nuxt eslint, nuxt hints, nuxt scripts, nuxt test-utils, nuxt image.
 - Eslint for linting (pnpm lint and pnpm lint:fix for checks)
 - vue-tsc for typechecking (pnpm typecheck for type checking)
 - Fly.io for hosting and deployment as a SSR nuxt 4 app.
+- Nitroserver (with nuxt 4 API routes) for backend features

 ### 6. Content Requirements